CJTozer/CJTozer.github.io/source/about/index.md

 For my day job I work on high-performance, high-availability telephony systems.
 In my spare time I'm a hobbyist with a plethora of half-finished projects.

 I'm a geek.
-I love food, anime, (some) e-sports, (some) real sports, learning languages (지금 란국을 배워요) and travel.
+I love food, anime, (some) e-sports, (some) real sports, learning languages (지금 한국을 배워요) and travel.

 I'm passionate about training software developers.